lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/run_simulations/README.md

 2. Open `paths_file.py` and set:
 	a. 'sim_params_name' (name of simulation parameters file that you want to run)
 	b. 'save_path' (where to save simulation output)
-3. Specify the number of cores/job and the number of jobs to run simultaneously
+3. Specify the number of cores/job and the number of jobs to run simultaneously using task spooler
 4. Run:

     $ python launchJobs.py